 Introduction: Most common cloud security threats

-The shift towards cloud adoption has transformed both the nature of cybersecurity threats and the protection needs of businesses.
+The shift toward cloud adoption has transformed the nature of cybersecurity threats and the protection needs of businesses.
 Rapid transformation through cloud migration, while offering agility and scalability, has also introduced complex security challenges.

-Despite the widespread move to the cloud, only 42% of companies are realizing the expected value from these initiatives, in part due to security concerns.
+Despite the widespread move to the cloud, only 42% of companies realize the expected value from these initiatives, partly due to security concerns.
 These threats have caused businesses to reconsider or delay their cloud migration strategies to avoid disruption to core applications.
 Protection needs have evolved to require comprehensive cloud security measures, ensuring agility without sacrificing protection.
 Cloud security threats such as misconfigurations, data breaches, and unauthorized access must be addressed through modern cybersecurity solutions to safeguard business operations.

 The evolving threat landscape and the demands of protecting dynamic cloud environments require a more proactive, integrated approach to cybersecurity that adapts to the complexities of cloud adoption.
-This article will explore the top cloud security threats as well as potential solutions.
+This article will explore the top cloud security threats and potential solutions.

 Cyber-attacks targeting cloud architectures and known security weaknesses appear and progress at machine speed.
-Along with the sheer volume of threats, threat actors’ use of AI and ML makes advanced cloud attacks easy to automate.
-Adversaries may even combine traditional “one on many” attacks with targeted “one on one” techniques and novel, hard-to-predict threats.
+Along with the sheer volume of threats, threat actors' use of artificial intelligence (AI) and machine learning (ML) makes advanced cloud attacks easy to automate.
+Adversaries may even combine traditional "one on many" attacks with targeted "one on one" techniques and novel, hard-to-predict threats.

 In cloud environments, data breaches often occur when misconfigurations, weak access controls, or inadequate encryption expose sensitive information to unauthorized parties.
 Unlike traditional on-premise breaches, cloud data breaches can involve multiple layers of shared responsibility, where both the cloud provider and the user play a role in securing the environment.